-One in seven Canadians over the age of 15 has a disability of some kind, according to Statistics Canada, whether it’s related to hearing, vision, mobility, memory or something else.
-Three-quarters of Canadians with disabilities have more than one kind1.
-For these individuals, being able to participate in society on par with their fellow citizens – shop in the same places, learn at the same schools, read the same online information – is a fundamental right.
+More than 6 million Canadians over the age of 15 have one or more disabilities of some kind, whether it’s related to hearing, vision, mobility, memory or something else.
+That’s one in five (22%) of the country’s population, according to Statistics Canada.¹ For these individuals, being able to participate in society on par with their fellow citizens – shop in the same places, learn at the same schools, read the same online information – is a fundamental right.
 Accessibility laws are written to protect and enforce those rights.

 Canada has long had legislation that bans discrimination and mentions disability, but usually disability is lumped together with various other grounds of discrimination such as ethnicity and gender.
 These laws have been passed at both federal and provincial levels of government and apply to different areas of social inclusion.

-In recent years, however, disability-specific laws have been emerging to make it clearer what needs to be done to ensure that people with disabilities are not treated unfairly.
+In recent years—most recently this May of 2019—disability-specific laws have been emerging to make it clearer what needs to be done to ensure that people with disabilities are not treated unfairly.

 First, let’s look at the accessibility laws that have been in place the longest in Canada.
 They include: